-50 feet of the residential zone to the east.
-For areas of the project that are greater than 50 feet from the circulation roads, the applicant is proposing a split rail fence to provide some separation from the development and the multiuse path while leaving views unobstructed and allowing wildlife safe passage.
+The LMP specifies that circulation roads may not be located less than 50 feet from any residential properties not part of the LMP unless the applicant implements noise control measures approved by the Town.
+In order to address this requirement, the project consists of a six-foot solid fence along all portions of the road that are within 50 feet of the residential zone to the east.
+For areas of the project that are greater than 50 feet from the circulation roads, the applicant is proposing a single rail fence to provide some separation from the development and the multi-use path while leaving views unobstructed and allowing wildlife safe passage.
 Additionally, the LMP requires that residential developments have front yard setbacks of no less than 20 feet from the edge of access road pavement in order to accommodate snow storage requirements.